Give your kitchen a quick refresh with this easy tutorial for How to Caulk A Kitchen Counter.

 Step Three

 Keep cleaning your finger on the wet rag as needed to keep the joint looking smooth and nice.
-You can see me doing this in the short video above.
+You can see me doing this in the short video below.

 Lightly wipe a clean part of the wet rag across the new sealant to clean up the excess caulk.
 Use your finger again to give the joint a final smoothing.